KarchinLab/probabilistic2020/doc/installation.rst

 .. code-block:: bash

-    $ cd permutation2020
+    $ cd probabilstic2020
     $ pip install -r requirements.txt

-Next you will need to build the 20/20 permutation test source files.
+Next you will need to build the Probabilistic 20/20 source files.
 This is can be accomplished in one command.

 .. code-block:: bash

     $ make build

-Once finished building you can then use the scripts in the `permutation2020/bin` directory.
+Once finished building you can then use the scripts in the `probabilstic2020/bin` directory.